Main Menu » Tissues » Connective » Bone » Formation » Endochondral » Endochondral 7

 Endochondral ossification

-Zone of proliferation > <p>At the top of the image in the zone of proliferation (yellow arrow), chondrocytes in hyaline cartilage are dividing to form linear isogenous groups of cells (black arrows).
-Linear proliferation maintains the thickness of the epiphyseal plate while growth in length is occurring.</p>
+Zone of proliferation > <p>At the top of the image in the zone of proliferation, where chondrocytes are dividing to form linear isogenous groups of cells (blue arrows).
+Linear proliferation maintains the thickness of the epiphyseal plate and advances the epiphysis upwards.</p>

 Zone of proliferation >

-Zones of M-H-C > <p>Between the lines, chondrocytes are maturing and increasing in size (hypertrophying).
+Zones of M-H-C > <p>In this region, chondrocytes are maturing and increasing in size (hypertrophying).
 During this process, the cells secrete alkaline phosphatase, creating an environment conducive to calcification of the cartilage matrix.
 A calcified matrix prohibits nutrients from reaching the chondrocytes, and the cells die.
 This sequence of regressive changes forms the zone of maturation-hypertrophy-calcification.</p>

 Zones of M-H-C >

-Between the lines, chondrocytes are maturing and increasing in size (hypertrophying).
+In this region, chondrocytes are maturing and increasing in size (hypertrophying).
 During this process, the cells secrete alkaline phosphatase, creating an environment conducive to calcification of the cartilage matrix.
 A calcified matrix prohibits nutrients from reaching the chondrocytes, and the cells die.
 This sequence of regressive changes forms the zone of maturation-hypertrophy-calcification.